 dogs as possible.
 We strive to place our animals

 into their FURever homes!!

-Bethany is Co-Director for El Paso County Canine Rescue and has always had a passion for animals and people, and since moving to Colorado Springs, she has had to opportunity to work with local dog rescues.
+Bethany is Co-Director for El Paso County Canine Rescue and has always had a passion for animals and people, and since moving to Colorado, she has had to opportunity to work with local dog rescues.
 After working with another rescue for a while, she and Jaime decided to open their own rescue.
 She and her husband are Navy veterans and they both work in healthcare as well as dog rescue.
 So they get to pursue their passions for both dogs and people!

 Jaime is Co-Director for El Paso County Canine Rescue.
 She has over 8 years of experience as a rescue director.
 She is an avid animal advocate, and has always wanted to help animals, even as a young child.
 She was able to make her dreams come true, with her husband Jason by her side.
 She has 5 children that have all been active in rescue, and have the same passion towards animals.
 She has several furry kids of her own.
 Jaime and Beth opened El Paso County Canine Rescue May of 2019.
 They get to enjoy their passion together and save lives.